 Past performance is not an indication of future performance.
 The value of investments can go down as well as up.

 Your account with eToro will be held in USD which may be different from the currency you used to deposit.
 Accordingly, you should be aware of currency fluctuations.
+Please also refer to eToro’s blog article concerning the impact of currency fluctuation on profit and loss.

 Stock Investment Risk